 Graham will use these lenses in the workshop to help you think about what leadership is and develop your attention and inquiry skills for the time you spend with your mentor.

-You are eligible to apply if you are in your final year of undergraduate, graduate entry masters or higher degree research study in the Faculty of Health Sciences.
+You are eligible to apply if you are in your final year of undergraduate, graduate entry masters or higher degree research study in the Sydney School of Health Sciences.

 Successful applicants have previously held leadership positions at school, university or in their community.